 - Ageing of process plants, defects in design and inadequate steps to pace with modern technologies in Indian chemical industry has increased vulnerability to chemical disasters.

 - Organic solvents are the most common source of fires and explosions in the chemical industry.

 - A majority of the industrial accidents occur due to human error as a result of non-compliance of Standard Operating Procedures (SOPs).
-Piper alpha accident is a classic example of how human error can lead to chemical disasters, wherein a worker accidentally activated a pump under maintenance without safety valve in place that lead to gas leak and subsequent explosion.
+Piper alpha accident is a classic example of how human error can lead to chemical disasters, wherein a worker accidentally activates a pump under maintenance without a safety valve in place that leads to gas leak and subsequent explosion.

 - Non-availability of an emergency response team to mitigate accidents during the transportation of hazardous chemicals have also resulted in major disasters in several locations in India.

 - Hazardous waste processing and its proper disposal needs special attention as these activities can also contribute to fire, explosions and toxic releases to the environment.

 - Terrorist attack/ unrest leading to sabotage.

 The government passed a series of laws regulating the environment and prescribing and specifying safeguards and penalties.
 Some of these laws are as follows:

 1. Bhopal Gas Leak (Processing of Claims) Act, 1985, which gives powers to the central government to secure the claims arising out of or connected with the Bhopal gas tragedy.
 Under the provisions of this Act, such claims are dealt with speedily and equitably.